distributedcomputing.info logo

 See a log of an IRC discussion forum with some of the project coordinators which took place on September 28, 2002.
 They discussed the results of the RC5-64 project and future directions for distributed.net.

-Use the RC5 key-rate calculator to see approximately what RC5 key-rate and OGR node-rate your CPU will produce.
+Use the RC5 key-rate calculator to see approximately what RC5 key-rate your CPU will produce.
 The calculator was created by CalicoJak in January, 2003, and was last updated on February 22, 2006.

 RC5-72: